To choose a location that is my slice of heaven is really difficult task. Depending on my intent, I have several;

 - St. Lucia – Caribbean Islands

 - Acapulco, Mexico

-What I realized is the thing that makes all of these places special to me is that I have made some really good memories at all of these places.
-It would be too easy to pick a place I have never been that was very photogenic and looks like a slice of heaven – I am limiting myself to consider places I actually been.
-Thanks to time spent studying architecture in Europe during college, and a job that my wife had where we collected frequent flyer miles by the truckload, I have been to many, many places in my life.
-The place that I decided I have made some of my best memories and where I picked up the best souvenir a person could hope for was in Ireland – the greatest place nobody has ever been.
+What I realized is that the thing that makes all of these places special to me, is that I have made some really good memories at all of these places.
+It would be too easy to pick a place I have never been, a photogenic place that looks like a slice of heaven.
+No, I am going to limit myself to only the places I have actually been.
+Thanks to time spent studying architecture in Europe during college, a job that my wife had where we collected frequent flyer miles by the truckload, I have been to many, many places in my life.
+The place that I decided where I have made some of my best memories (and where I picked up the best souvenir a person could hope for) was in Ireland – the greatest place nobody has ever been.

 Ireland is separated from Great Britain by the Irish Sea.
 The island is broken into two main portions, the Republic of Ireland takes up 85% of the island with a total population of approximately 3.5 million.
-Northern Ireland, part of the United Kingdom, has a population of 1.5 million people.
+Northern Ireland, part of the United Kingdom, has a population of 1.5 million people (6.5 million per 2013).
 The entire island of Ireland covers an area of 32,500 square miles and is situated in the Atlantic Ocean to the Northwest of mainland Europe.